Executive Summary

 Other Threat Group Activity

-Cybercriminals are reportedly capitalizing on the conflict in the United Arab Emirates in a social engineering vishing scam to steal credentials.
+Cybercriminals are reportedly capitalizing on the conflict by targeting individuals in the United Arab Emirates via a social engineering vishing scam to steal credentials.
 The threat actors call potential victims impersonating the Ministry of Interior, claiming to be confirming receipt of a national alert and prompting for the victim’s Emirates Identification Number (EID) for verification.

 The ransomware-as-a-service (RaaS) group Tarnished Scorpius (aka INC Ransomware) has listed on its leak site an Israeli industrial machinery company, and replaced the company logo with a swastika.